Logo

 5. How do Kardashian mortgages compare to everyday mortgages?

-There are significant differences between celebrity-level mortgages and conventional lending products.
+There can be significant differences between celebrity or ultra-high-net-worth mortgages and conventional lending products.

 Factor Kardashian / HNW Mortgages Standard Mortgages